lupyuen/lupyuen.github.io/src/mmu.md

 And we're documenting __everything that happens__ when NuttX configures the Sv39 MMU for Ox64 SBC.

-_All this is covered in Computer Science Textbooks.
+_This stuff is covered in Computer Science Textbooks.
 No?_

 Let's learn things a little differently!
 This article will read (and look) like a (yummy) tray of __Chunky Chocolate Brownies__...
 Because we love Food Analogies.